mozilla/mozregression/README.md

-# MozRegression
+# mozregression

-MozRegression is an interactive regression rangefinder for quickly tracking down the source of bugs in Mozilla nightly and inbound builds.
+mozregression is an interactive regression rangefinder for quickly tracking down the source of bugs in Mozilla nightly and inbound builds.

-You can start using MozRegression today:
+You can start using mozregression today:
 - [start with our installation guide](http://mozilla.github.io/mozregression/install.html), then
 - take a look at [our Quick Start document](http://mozilla.github.io/mozregression/quickstart.html).